Uprooted traveler logo

 The Kilauea Iki Trail is one of the best hikes on the Big Island to appreciate the volcanic origins of the Hawaiian Islands, offering you the opportunity to hike across a solidified lava lake (with active steam vents!) from an eruption of Kilauea in 1959.

 To start this loop trail, head right from the trailhead along the Crater Rim trail, where you’ll hike through lush greenery, with giant ferns hanging overhead.
+I LOVED this portion of the trail—the enormous ferns seriously looks straight out of Jurassic Park!

-From here, the path crosses straight across the floor of the crater, but be sure to explore the cracks and vents along the way.
 While Justin and I didn’t see this when we hiked here, you can allegedly see actual steam rising from the vents after it rains here, as the cool water is vaporized by the geothermally-heated volcanic rock!

 After you make your way across the crater, you’ll climb up a series of switchbacks, back through the jungle.

-When you’re 2.8 miles into the trail, you’ll have an opportunity to veer off to the Thurston Lava Tube, a 600-foot long lava tube formed 500 years ago during a volcanic eruption, which you can actually hike through.
+When you’re 2.8 miles into the trail, you’ll have an opportunity to veer off to the Thurston Lava Tube, a 600-foot long lava tube formed 500 years ago during a volcanic eruption that you can actually hike through.
 This is a super popular portion of the park and can be a pretty challenging spot to score parking, so, while you’re at it, I’d suggest tacking on the Thurston Lava Tube as well!

 Whether you feel like exploring the lava tube or not, you’ll make the last 0.4 mile hike back through the jungle to the trailhead.